-An independent, impartial,\ and honorable judiciary is indispensable to justice in our society.
-A judge should participate in establishing, maintaining, and enforcing high standards of conduct, and shall personally observe those standards so that the integrity\ and independence\ of the judiciary will be preserved.
-The provisions of this Code are to be construed and applied to further that objective.
-A judicial decision or administrative act later determined to be incorrect legally is not itself a violation of this Code.
+An independent, impartial, and honorable judiciary is indispensable to justice in our society.
+A judge should participate in establishing, maintaining, and enforcing high standards of conduct, and shall personally observe those standards so that the integrity and independence of the judiciary is preserved.
+The provisions of this code are to be construed and applied to further that objective.
+A judicial decision or administrative act later determined to be incorrect legally is not itself a violation of this code.